Performance Review 2018

-The second goal of our strategic plan is to improve the quality of life within our neighborhoods.
-During this last year we spent a significant amount of time in this area.
+The second goal of our strategic plan is to improve the quality of life within our neighborhoods, and we recognize that the transient population is causing significant problems in this area.

-To address these complex criminal issues, and a host of others, our department reviews its progress annually and develops a work plan for the coming year.
-This is really the core of our strategic planning process—reviewing what’s worked and what hasn’t, and developing a plan to address local crime trends for next year.
+To address these and other complex issues, we at UPD review our progress annually, taking a close look at what’s working and what isn’t.
+We then develop a plan to address local crime trends for the upcoming year.
 One of the most important parts of this process is working collaboratively with you, our community members, to make Ukiah safe.

-On May 3 at 5:00 PM we will present our 2017 performance report to the Ukiah City Council, and we invite you to attend.
-We will present our work in our goal areas, review last year’s progress, and present our plan for the coming year.
+Tonight, April 18, at 6:00 PM we will present our latest performance report to the Ukiah City Council, and we invite you to attend.
+We will share our work in the five goal areas, reviewing last year’s progress and presenting our plan for keeping Ukiah safe in the coming year.
 If you can’t attend, you can find our report at www.ukiahpolice.com.

 Remember, our mission remains simple: to make Ukiah as safe as possible.
 If you have suggestions on how we can improve, please call me.
 If you would like to know more about crime in your neighborhood, you can sign up for telephone, cell phone and email notifications by clicking the Nixle button on our website: www.ukiahpolice.com.